 Tourism and Things to Do in Grant County WI

 Grant County Wisconsin has many unique features for interested tourists.
 Information about the county is available at visitor centers, local chamber of commerce offices, government offices, and other locations throughout the county.
-The Grant County Tourism Council prepares an annual Travel Planner which highlights local events throughout the year.
+The Grant County Tourism Council prepares an annual Activity Guide which highlights local events throughout the year.

 Historic sites and communities.
 The wild and scenic Lower Wisconsin River.
 The mighty Upper Mississippi.
 “The land the glaciers forgot,” with high plateaus, deep creek valleys and scenic byways.
 Rural Americana.
 These special places and qualities are Grant County – the start of adventure, discovery and escape – the start of your Wisconsin visit.